What is a material handler?

 Education and further growth

-Further education can also substantially influence your career path.
-If you have interests in supply chain management or logistics, a relevant degree or certification could lead you to roles such as supply chain analyst, logistician, or even director of logistics.
-These roles entail strategic planning and demand forecasting, requiring a strong understanding of global business and logistics fundamentals.
+If you’re interested in supply chain management or logistics, getting a degree or certification in these fields could lead to higher-level roles like supply chain analyst, logistician, or director of logistics.
+These positions involve strategic planning and managing the supply chain on a large scale, requiring a solid grasp of global business and logistics.

 Employment projections